Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Summary and Discussion

-In addition to individual \ion{O}{6} components, the LOS velocity dispersion (scaled up by $\sqrt{2}$) for sight lines with multiple \ion{O}{6} components is also considered in Figure \ref{fig:joint} (the orange band) for a line of sight covering fraction of $f_{\rm LOS} = 0.25$ (see \S\,\ref{sec:o6s}).
+In addition to the non-thermal linewidths of individual \ion{O}{6} components, the LOS velocity dispersion (scaled up by $\sqrt{2}$) for sight lines with multiple \ion{O}{6} components is also considered in Figure \ref{fig:joint} (the orange band) for a line-of-sight filling factor of $f_{\rm LOS} = 0.25$ (see \S\,\ref{sec:o6s}).
 Assuming the same characteristic density of $n_{\rm OVI}\!\approx\!5\!\times\!10^{-9}\,\cmjjj$, the observed $N_{\rm tot, OVI}$ values require path lengths ranging from $l\approx 30$ kpc to $l\approx 300$ kpc.
 For comparison, we also include the expected correlation between virial velocity ($\varv_{\rm vir}$) and halo radius ($\rvir$) for gravitationally bound dark-matter halos for the range of halo masses $\log M_{\rm halo}/\msun\!=\!10$--13 probed by the galaxy samples considered in this study (thick solid line in Figure \ref{fig:joint}).
 At spatial scales approaching the halo virial radius, the observed \ion{O}{6} velocity widths are comparable to the expected circular velocities, proportional to the velocity dispersion in the virialized halo.

-Taken together, our analysis reveals a coherent picture in which the observed kinematic properties of \ion{H}{1} and \ion{O}{6} absorption trace a continuous turbulent cascade that spans more than five orders of magnitude in spatial scale—from cool, photoionized clumps to the warm, highly ionized halo gas.
-At large radii, the comparable amplitudes of \ion{O}{6} velocity widths and halo circular velocities suggest that gas accretion in the halo outskirts is a principal driver of turbulent energy injection in the CGM \citep[also see][]{Goldner2025}.
+Taken together, our analysis supports a coherent picture in which the observed kinematic properties of \ion{H}{1} and \ion{O}{6} absorption trace a continuous turbulent cascade that spans more than five orders of magnitude in spatial scale—from cool, photoionized clumps to the warm, highly ionized halo gas.
+At large radii, the comparable amplitudes of \ion{O}{6} velocity dispersion and halo circular velocities suggest that gravity-powered processes in the halo outskirts could be a principal driver of turbulent energy injection in the CGM \citep[also see][]{Goldner2025}.
 In this framework, more massive halos are expected to sustain higher turbulence amplitudes, although current observational evidence for such a dependence remains tentative.
 The elevated turbulent energy observed in the CGM of quiescent galaxies \citep{Qu2022} may reflect this trend, but present models and samples remain limited in scope.
 Expanding the absorber–galaxy sample across a wider range of environments and halo masses will be essential for testing whether turbulence acts as a universal regulator linking gas accretion, feedback, and the multiphase structure of the CGM.

 ~\\